During your Radiotherapy CT or MRI examination, you have experienced an extravasation when receiving contrast media (dye) through an injection.

 What treatment have I received to prevent tissue damage?

 The Radiotherapy team have given you the recommended treatment for the extravasation as soon as it was detected.
+You should also expect a follow-up telephone call within 24 hours of it happening.
 Although this will help to reduce the likelihood of developing further problems, it is not unusual for the area to bruise or to feel uncomfortable.

 What do I need to do?